 Does getting a root canal work?

 In most cases, yes, getting a root canal does work.
-When the procedure is unsuccessful, it is usually due to factors out of the dentist’s control and has nothing to do with the quality of treatment.
+When the procedure is unsuccessful, it is usually due to common factors listed here.
+Common reasons for root canals failure.
 If that is the case, one must typically look into root canal alternatives.

 - The tooth has a crack that could not be detected radiographically.
 When the tooth is cracked, it can become re-infected and will have to be extracted.